 Chinese green teas are made from over 600 different cultivars of the Camellia sinensis plant, giving a profuse variety of regional teas.
 Chinese green teas are traditionally pan-fired, unlike the Japanese steaming process.
 Due to these different production processes, Chinese teas are said to have a more “earthy” taste than Japanese teas.
 In China, Zhejiang Province is home to the most famous of all teas, Xi Hu Longjing, as well as many other high-quality green teas.
 Longjing (literally, “dragon well”), probably the most well-known green tea in China, originates in Hangzh, the capital of Zhejiang Province.
 It is pan-fired and has a distinctive flat appearance.

 Green tea is ubiquitous in Japan and is commonly known simply as “tea.”
 Japanese green tea is made from the Yabukita cultivar.
 Japanese steamed green teas have a more “vegetative” or “leafy” taste, with the exception being hojicha, a Japanese roasted tea.
 Japanese green teas are categorized by the age of the leaves, with young leaves called sencha.
 The large, mature leaves are used for bancha, which is the most common tea in Japan.
 Bancha is a good tea with a nice aroma, pleasant strong, astringent taste and a sweet aftertaste.

 Here at Yogi, we make 11 delicious products with green tea.
 Made with the finest organic green tea leaves from China, India and Sri Lanka, our organic green teas are purposefully formulated with herb and spice combinations with both flavor and purpose in mind.
-Click here to learn more about our Green Teas!
+Click here to learn more about our organic Green Teas!